 After you’ve had your fill of watching these amazing birds hunting on the open water, explore the rest of the reserve and try to spot an otter or dormouse.
 You can also hear star species like nightjars ‘chirruping’ after dark in late spring (it’s a truly remarkable sound if you haven’t heard it) and do your best to tell apart the songs of reed, sedge, willow and grasshopper warblers as they arrive from foreign shores in April.

-"The reserve’s exciting new visitor centre is due to open soon.
-Please do come and be one of the first to see it when it does!"
+"The reserve has an exciting new visitor centre is due to open in March 2021.
+Please do come and be one of the first to see it when it opens”

 Continue the journey